rudasn/bitcoin-tracker/README.md

 1. Install `node` & `yarn`
 1. Run `yarn install` to install dependencies
+1. Clone, install, and start the [`frontend-server`](https://github.com/rudasn/frontend-server) (optional).

+## Usage

-1. Create a `.env` configuration file and provide required properties.
+Create a `.env` configuration file and provide required properties.
 Please use the provided `.env.example` as a starting point.
     ```
     cp ./.env.example ./.env
     ```
-1. Clone, install, and start the [`frontend-server`](https://github.com/rudasn/outlyer-frontend-server)

-## Usage

-Run `yarn start` to start the development server
+Run `yarn start` to start the development server.

 ## Testing